amanijabeur/Data-Mining-Project/README.md

 ## Overview

-This project builds and evaluates three classification models — Logistic Regression, Random Forest, and Decision Tree — to predict whether a hotel booking will be cancelled.
+This project builds and evaluates three classification models — Logistic Regression, Random Forest, and Decision Tree, to predict whether a hotel booking will be cancelled.
 It emphasizes rigorous **data leakage prevention** throughout, with the train/test split occurring before any EDA or preprocessing is fitted.

 ## Features